makerdao/community/governance/votes/Executive vote - November 19, 2021.md

 ### Offboarding Vaults

-The listed vaults will be offboarded by implementing the following changes if this executive proposal passes:
+The following vaults will be offboarded by implementing the following changes if this executive proposal passes:

 #### BAL-A